used skid steer attachment

 If you’re willing to run the risk of purchasing used attachments from private sellers that offer no warranty, there are some obvious things you can check for.

-• If the attachment runs on hydraulics, check the hoses and fittings to ensure that they’re healthy.
+• If the attachment runs on hydraulics, check the hoses and fittings to ensure they’re healthy.

 • Check any cylinders to see if they’re leaking fluid.

-• If there are blades in the system, make sure they’re all intact.
+• If blades are in the system, ensure they’re all intact.

-• Your best bet is still to buy from a reputable source, know the attachment has been checked over by professionals, and better yet, is accompanied by a warranty.
+• Your best bet is still to buy from a reputable source; know the attachment has been checked over by professionals and is accompanied by a warranty.